bartolomej/concurrent-transaction-executor/README.md

 At each step during our DAG traversal, we will execute the next transaction in the DAG and compute the changes in its dependencies/dependants to determine how that affects the DAG and current state.

 There are a few important cases here:
-1. **added dependencies** - stop the traversal from the current node, revert any state changes made, and continue by re-executing the current transaction.
-2. **added dependants** - revert any state changes made by the subgraph of the dependants and re-execute it
+1. **added dependencies** - revert any state changes made by the current node, and re-execute it
-3. **removed dependants** - revert any state changes made by the subgraph of the dependants and re-execute it
+2. **added dependants** or **removed dependants** - revert any state changes made by the subgraph of the dependants and re-execute it

 Terminology definitions for clarity:
 - dependency - transaction (represented as `ExecutionNode` in code) which updates the state read by the current transaction